davreev/SpatialSlur/README.md

 Below is a brief outline of the core library by namespace.
 For further detail, take a look at the [reference documentation](http://www.spatialslur.com/documentation/0_2_3/index.html) or dive into the source files and poke around.
 If you have specific questions, comments, or suggestions, feel free to [get in touch](http://spatialslur.com/contact/).

-+ __SlurCore__ contains base data types and utility methods as well as extension methods for .NET Framework types.
++ __SlurCore__ contains primitive data types for geometry processing, various utility methods, and extension methods for .NET Framework types.

-+ __SlurData__ contains generic data structures and algorithms for statistical analysis and efficient spatial queries.
++ __SlurData__ contains generic data structures for efficient spatial queries and related algorithms.

 + __SlurDynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and form-finding.
 This is an implementation of principles described in (1) and follows many of the implementation details given in (2).

-+ __SlurField__ contains generic data structures for discrete and continuous scalar/vector/tensor field representations along with various algorithms for processing, sampling, and visualization.
++ __SlurField__ contains generic data structures for discrete field representations along with various algorithms for processing and visualization.

 + __SlurMesh__ contains half-edge data structures for discrete representations of networks and surfaces along with various algorithms for geometry processing, topological traversal, segmentation, and subdivision.